Mental Health Worksheets: A Clinical Guide for Therapists

 Outline

-Authored by Dr. Hannah Lin, counselling psychologist trained in CBT, ACT, and IFS, with over a decade of clinical practice in anxiety and trauma work.
+Authored by Dr. Hannah Lin, counseling psychologist trained in CBT, ACT, and IFS, with over a decade of clinical practice in anxiety and trauma work.

 Mental health worksheets get a mixed reception in clinical practice.
 Some therapists rely on them for continuity and skill rehearsal.
 Others avoid them after watching what happens when “did you do your worksheet” starts to replace “what did you notice.”
 Both reactions are defensible, and they reach for different things.
 The question isn’t whether to use mental health worksheets.
 It’s whether the structured prompt you’re about to hand a client matches the model your formulation already runs on.